fbpx

 This was such a fun stop!
 Photo credit: Marcie Cheung

-We had about a 90-minute drive to get to our hotel in Waterford.
-We chose the Fitzwilton Hotel because it was in a great location for our favorite restaurant (see below) as well as all the holiday festivities.
+We had about a 90-minute drive to Waterford.
+We chose the Fitzwilton Hotel because of its perfect location near our favorite restaurant and all the Winterval festivities.

-Our room had 2 beds and it was pretty standard.
-But the location is ideal for walking around town.
+The room was pretty standard (two beds), but the location is truly unbeatable for walking around town.
+Check rates here.

-We ate here on our last trip to Waterford and the beef stew was the best I had tasted in Ireland.
-So, we knew we had to revisit it to see if it was really as good as we remembered.
-Spoiler: IT WAS!
+We ate here on our last Waterford trip, and the beef stew was the best I’d tasted anywhere in Ireland.
+We had to see if it was really as good as we remembered.

 Image of Marcie Cheung eating beef stew at Grattan Bar in Waterford Ireland